kwpid/FluxoLanguage/replit.md

 - Multiple Fluxo script blocks can be embedded in a single HTML file
 - Added `selectElement(selector)` function for DOM manipulation from Fluxo code
 - HTML files automatically extract and execute embedded Fluxo scripts
+- Full HTML syntax highlighting and support for .html, .css, .js, and .json files

 **Monaco Editor Enhancements:**
 - Added auto-closing brackets, quotes, and braces for improved coding efficiency